Preparedness, Investment and Industrial Policy in Times of Political Upheaval

 How can member states achieve their industrial policy and green investment ambitions while ensuring fiscal sustainability during the process of turning the European economic framework greener and cleaner?

 The European Union is heading towards the next election.
-In June, we will not only witness the composition of the new European Parliament, but also the lineup of the new European Commission.
-As of today, prognoses assume a shift to the right, in particular with gains for the national-conservative and far-right fringe parties.
-Progressives will have to brace for an intensive campaign, as the next legislative period requires historic decisions.
+Prognoses assume a shift to the right, in particular with gains for the national-conservative and far-right fringe parties.
+Progressives will have to brace for an intensive campaign.

-For the first time in 13 unlucky years things are looking up for progressives in Britain.
+For the first time in several years things are looking up for progressives in Britain.
 To support Labour’s chances to form a new government, Labour Together has been developing a policy and communications strategy based on the idea of security.
-This reflects both the immediate financial insecurity being felt by many voters but also a more profound sense of uncertainty resulting from the shocks of the last few years.

 Where is the Polish Left standing after the election?
 In a briefing hosted by Das Progressive Zentrum (DPZ), Policy Fellow and research associate at the Institut für Europäische Politik Maria Skóra and Board Member Katarina Niewiedzial debated with Journalist Karolina Zbytniewska and opposition politician Konrad Gołota the results of Polish parliamentary elections and the situation of progressive forces in the country.